On the Reliability of Cue Conflict and Beyond: Experiments

-\textbf{Balanced cue usage positively correlates with performance.} To examine the relationship between model bias and in-domain performance, we employ a dataset with pure, balanced cue information and a sensitivity metric that clearly distinguishes model differences.
-Following \citet{gavrikov2024can}, we fix the architecture (ResNet-50) to isolate inductive bias as a confounding factor.
-In \Fref{fig:figure9}a and \ref{fig:figure9}b, our benchmark reveals that higher in-domain accuracy positively correlates with the utilization of both shape and texture cues.
-These results align with prior studies \cite{li2020shape, mohla2022teaching, tang2026enhancing}, which show that jointly utilizing shape and texture cues improves in-domain performance, further confirming that our benchmark accurately captures their complementary roles.
+To examine the relationship between model bias and in-domain performance, we employ a dataset with pure, balanced cue information and a sensitivity metric that clearly distinguishes model differences.
+Following Gavrikov and Keuper~\cite{gavrikov2024can}, we fix the architecture (ResNet-50) to isolate inductive bias as a confounding factor.
+In \cref{fig:figure9}a and \cref{fig:figure9}b, our benchmark reveals that higher in-domain accuracy positively correlates with the utilization of both shape and texture cues.
+These results align with prior studies~\cite{li2020shape, mohla2022teaching, tang2026enhancing}, which show that jointly utilizing shape and texture cues improves in-domain performance, further confirming that our benchmark accurately captures their complementary roles.